 A typical disability insurance policy from a traditional carrier will normally cap out at around 20k per month in benefits.
 Purchasing a supplemental policy from Lloyd’s can push this amount north of 100k per month.

 For high-income earners looking for substantial paycheck protection, nothing will protect your family and lifestyle like a policy from Lloyd’s.

 A traditional disability insurance policy will have several hoops to jump through prior to approval.

-Besides all questions outlined above, the best disability policy for self-employed individuals will also require a physical exam, comprehensive financials, and a detailed explanation of your business model.
+Besides all the questions outlined above, the best disability policy for self employed individuals will also require a physical exam, comprehensive financials, and a detailed explanation of your business model.

 Once you have a primary plan in place, if you act quickly, a supplemental plan will be the easiest insurance policy you can purchase.